subashini7/prasanna_web/content/biography.md

 Prasanna is an engineer, architect, and a leader&mdash;the kind that brings out the best in people and technology to create opportunities of a lifetime.

-Prasanna is the Founder of Dishcare, whose mission is to create happy homes with delightful dining experiences.
+Prasanna is the CEO of Dishcare, whose mission is to create happy homes with delightful dining experiences.

 Previously, Prasanna was the CEO of Exnodes, a company he founded to accelerate onboard inspection for real-time tool & process monitoring.
 Prasanna was also the Head of Product Infrastructure & Engineering at Osmo (leader in making learning fun), Head of Content Infrastructure & Monitoring at Orbital Insight (leader in geospatial analytics), VP Engineering at Arecont Vision (leader in security video) and has held senior engineering positions at Ricoh Innovations (leader in enterprise imaging), KLA (leader in process control), and D. E. Shaw & Co (leader in computational finance).